domRiddle/ASF/Setting-up.md

 Next step is downloading **[latest ASF release](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)**.
 ASF is available in many variants, but you're interested in package that matches your operating system and architecture.
 For example, if you're using `64`-bit `Win`dows, then you want `ASF-win-x64` package.
 For more information about available variants, visit **[compatibility](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility)** section.

 Once you get your package and extract the zip file, you'll have a bunch of files, folders and everything.
-If you're using Linux/OS X, don't forget to `chmod +x ArchiSteamFarm`, since permissions are not automatically set in the zip file (this has to be done only once.
+If you're using Linux/OS X, don't forget to `chmod +x ArchiSteamFarm`, since permissions are not automatically set in the zip file (this has to be done only once).

 Next step is ASF configuration.
 Visit **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)** page and follow instructions - you should at least generate one bot config file that you put in `config` directory.